 Oak Truss Kitchen We were initially contacted after the clients saw one of our adverts in a county magazine in mid 2013.
 After we met with the clients in their home they told us that the reason for the initial contact was that they loved the clean contemporary look of our work and they had not found this any where else.
 We discussed their home and what they would like from the new additions and then set to work.
 The original Elizabethan main house was the starting point with the footprint increasing by over 200% .
-With in this increase of size the clients gave us their brief which included 4 more bedrooms with en-suits,an office, a large utility, a rear porched entrance, a rear loggia, with the main emphasis being on the hub of the home , the kitchen.
-With in this large space they wanted 2 functions, the kitchen and a day room with the third being a formal eating area in view but partly obscured.
+Within this increase of size the clients gave us their brief which included 4 more bedrooms with en-suits,an office, a large utility, a rear porched entrance, a rear loggia, with the main emphasis being on the hub of the home , the kitchen.
+Within this large space they wanted 2/3 functions, the kitchen and a day room with the third being a formal eating area in view but partly obscured.
 Our chief designer was handed the task of creating this bespoke home and several weeks later was able to offer the clients the proposed design.
-This beautiful space was designed primarily around […]
+This beautiful space was designed primarily around two oak truck […]

 The project brief was to re-design the stone buildings that were linked to the main Grade II listed house in the heart of the Welland Valley with an oak frame which would create a larger mid centered dynamic space.
 The planning authority had some important historical sections to the house that were essential to keep the heritage of the building intact, therefore the design had to be around and including these details.
 The natural qualities of the sympathetic nature of the oak lent itself to be the material of choice for this project.
 The new space that the oak framed structure created, allowed us to remove most of the inner walls which, when flooded with the natural light of the direct glazed south elevation, seemed cavernous.
 This was what was needed as there were many rooms and differing functions that we needed to get into this new space.
 With a new floor space of 150m2 created, this left enough room for all of the functions and rooms.
 These consisted of a WC and cloakroom, hallway from the main house including an enlarged opening from the main house into the new area, a formal eating area, a new kitchen including a large breakfast […]

-This cleverly designed garage & summer room was built in the lovely village in Corby.
+This cleverly designed garage & summer room was built in this lovely village in Corby.
 This historic building is a grade 2 listed stone building adjacent to the village church, the design of the garage/summer room had to be very sympathetic and run in line with all the listed building consent specification.
 By designing the roof with a very low pitch at the rear, this allowed us to create a large part glazed summer room / gym/ entraining area above the garage.
 Using the topography of the site enabled us to elevate the rear section giving a large rear oak deck area that is accessed by two oak staircases.
-This then leads onto the bi-fol doors which when open lets the outside in.
+This then leads onto the bi-fold doors which when open lets the outside in.
 Inside the area has a heated floor with an oak overboard, a Sonos sound system and wi-fi connection.
-Underneath the large scotch pine trees, clever use of topography allows this new multi-use structure to sit beautifull and sympathetically with the church and the natural environment surrounding it.
+Underneath the large Scotch pine trees, clever use of topography allows this new multi-use structure to sit beautifully and sympathetically with the church and the natural environment surrounding it.